rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

 ## Solution:

 ### Solution 01.
 Load manually.
-Load the kvm module, if different for amd or intel cpus.
+Load the kvm module, it's different for amd or intel cpus.

 ### Step by step:

 1.  **Open a Terminal**
-    for intel cpu:
+    for **intel** cpu:
     ```bash
     sudo modprobe kvm_intel
     ```
-    for amd cpu:
+    for **amd** cpu:
     ```bash
     sudo modprobe kvm_amd
     ```
-    Note: if you need to know the cpu architecture your computer is, try: `lscpu | grep 'Model name:'`
+    Note: if you don't know the CPU architecture of your computer, try:  `lscpu | grep 'Model name:'`
 1.  **Verify it loaded**:
     ```bash
     lsmod | grep -E '(kvm_intel|kvm_amd)'
     ```
     The output should be a line with `kvm_intel` or `kvm_amd`.

-### Solution 02 Load automatically the kvm module at startup
+### Solution 02.
+Load automatically the kvm module at startup

 1. Create a .conf file:
     ```bash